jinchiniao/CAS-VSR-S68/README.md

 | **Total** | **4103.37(68.3h)**       |

 ### Dataset Split
-The research article "Learning Separable Hidden Unit Contributions for Speaker-Adaptive Visual Speech Recognition" provides baseline Character Error Rate (CER) values for different data splits within the dataset.
-The dataset includes data from 11 hosts, with 10 used for training and 1 used for adaptation and testing.
+By default, the data of 10 speakers are used for training, and one speaker for adaptation and testing each time.
+In the dataset paper  "Learning Separable Hidden Unit Contributions for Speaker-Adaptive Visual Speech Recognition", speaker 6 (Male) and speaker 10 (Female) are used for evaluation separately.
+The results are as below.

-#### Results using Speaker 6 (Male) as the adaptation and test set:
+#### Results of using Speaker 6 (Male) as the adaptation and test set:
 | Adapt (min) | Baseline (%) | Proposed Method (%)(LDVSD) |
 |-------------|--------------|---------------------|
 | 0                  | 19.61    | 19.37           |